Here’s her story:

 Become a Volunteer Today

-Join us to create positive social interactions and experiences by helping with our monthly birthday celebrations, seasonal holiday parties, and classic car shows.
+Join us to create positive social interactions and experiences by helping with our monthly Manna Meals, seasonal holiday parties, and our Classic Car Fundraiser in May.

 See the gallery for great images of the memories we help create.
 Here’s how you can be part of our Volunteer Team.